-Script name Used by (underlying database) Comments sap_offline_backup Oracle without RMAN Issues a brbackup command and performs a whole offline database backup. sap_offline_backup.cmd When initiated from an automatic schedule, the NetBackup bphdb process will set these variables into the environment, for use by the script and/or SAP backint interface.
+Script name Used by (underlying database) Comments sap_offline_backup.cmd Oracle without RMAN Issues a brbackup command and performs a whole offline database backup.
+When initiated from an automatic schedule, the NetBackup bphdb process will set these variables into the environment, for use by the script and/or SAP backint interface.
 They identify the master server and policy that caused the script to be executed.
-UNIX/Linux: \$SAP_SERVER \$SAP_POLICY Windows: %SAP_SERVER% %SAP_POLICY% If the script is initiated from the client host, these variables can be set into the environment manually.
-On UNIX/Linux, the variables should be exported after being set. sap_online_backup.cmd Oracle without RMAN Issues the brbackup and brarchive sap_online_backup commands and performs a whole online database backup followed by an offline redo log backup. sap_redo_log_backup Oracle without RMAN Issues the brarchive command and backs sap_redo_log_backup.cmd up the offline redo log files.
+UNIX/Linux: \$SAP_SERVER \$SAP_POLICY Windows: \$SAP_SERVER \$SAP_POLICY If the script is initiated from the client host, these variables can be set into the environment manually.
+On UNIX/Linux, the variables should be exported after being set.